City Streets, Bright Smiles

 The final talk of my tour was at Saint Peter’s University in Jersey City, where faculty members and students were eager to hear my tales about the Chinese boys of the 1870s.
 They have a beautiful new student center and a program to encourage short-term visits overseas.
 My friend Bill Armbruster is on the board of regents and enjoys chaperoning international student trips.

 The whole book tour was a fantastic experience for me.
-It’s great to see the enthusiastic faces of student readers and get a sense of how my book mirrors aspects of their lives.
+It’s great to see the eager faces of student readers and get a sense of how my book mirrors aspects of their lives.